-- Proof of insurance - Make sure to include your agent's name and phone number, but don't add a new car to your policy until you have been approved.
+- Proof of insurance – Make sure to include your agent's name and phone number, but don't add a new car to your auto insurance policy until you have been approved.

 - Proof of employment – You'll need to show a computerized pay stub with your year-to-date earnings on it.
 It also has to be from within the past 30 days.
 If you are self-employed, then you need to be prepared to bring up to two years of professionally prepared tax returns.

-- A list of personal references - Typically, the finance manager at the dealership will want a list of six references.
+- A list of personal references – Typically, the finance manager at the dealer wants a list of six references.
 This can be anybody - a friend, a relative, a coworker - who knows you on a personal level.
 Provide the name, address, and a phone number for each person.
 However, none of the references can be listed under the same address.
 Make sure that you get their permission first because they may be contacted by the lender.

 - Phone number verification – The phone number that you provide on the application has be working and in your name.
 While you can provide your cell phone number, you can't do so if it is a prepaid one.

-There are also a few circumstances that will require you to bring further documentation.
+There are also a few circumstances that require you to bring further documentation.

 - If you plan on trading in a vehicle, make sure to bring the title with you.